runtenick/SoftwareArchitecture/README.md

 [1]  _To be more precise, the Web API is deployed on a Docker container, the purpose of this representation is simply to convey the idea that the API is hosted on a separate system._

-## Diagram Details :mag:
+# :mag: Description of the software's global architecture
 _In this next section, I will try to detail the different connections you see in the diagram while giving some code snippets from the project's source to demonstrate how every bit was implemented.)_

-# Description of the software's global architecture

-### Client-Model Communication
+## Client-Model Communication

 Let's take a more technical look at how the client and the model communicate.
-I invite you to first read about the [model](#model) and how it is structured to better understand this part.
+I invite you to first read about the [model](#file_folder-model) and how it is structured to better understand this part.
 The client communicates with the model through an instance of the `IDataManager` class.
 Thanks to our abstraction layer with the `IDataManager`, everything is easily accessible and all layers are _interchangeable_.